 6.30.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.30.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.30.5.

 Be aware of Python’s indexing by default from zero and code accordingly.

 Be careful that a loop will always end when the loop index counter value is one less than the ending number of the range.